zainuddin-maker/Monitoring-Machine-3D/README.md

 ## Built with

 -   [D3.js](https://d3js.org/) - D3.js is a JavaScript library for manipulating documents based on data.

+-   [D3.js](https://d3js.org/) - D3.js is a JavaScript library for manipulating documents based on data.
 -   [html](https://www.w3schools.com/html/) - HTML is the standard markup language for Web pages.
 -   [css](https://www.w3schools.com/css/) - CSS is the language we use to style an HTML document